MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMTSStepRunTaskSequence.md

 ### -Name

-Specify a name for the task sequence step.
+Specify a name for this step to identify it in the task sequence.

 ```yaml
 Type: String